 Additionally a button reading View Online Model will be displayed under the Upload button, which should open your model in a web-browser.

 But we are only half done at this point.
 Now that the model is uploaded we have to fine-tune the settings and materials.
-So head to the Sketchfab homepage and find the recently uploaded model in your dashboard (Username > My models).
+Head to Sketchfab and hover over your thumbnail image in the top-right corner.
+Click Models in the drop-down.
 It probably won't have any textures applied to it, but don't worry, we'll take care of that now.
 Click on it to view the model and find the orange Settings button underneath, which opens a submenu if you hover your mouse cursor over it.
 If you click on Properties you can change or add to the title, description and tags.
 But we are looking for the 3D Settings now, so click on this menu entry.

 After you clicked on 3D Settings you should see the following screen, showing the general settings for your model:

 Here you can change settings like the model's orientation, camera properties, shading mode, wireframe view, and so on.
 Most of the settings are pretty self-explanatory again.
 Under Fixed Background you can change your background, or even turn it off completely.
 PRO accounts can even define their own custom backgrounds.